Documentation

 '

-View the total size of all compacted partitions per table in bytes
+View the total size in bytes of compacted partitions per table

 SELECT